Zwork101/tf2_trade_bot/README.md

 # the TF2 trade bot!
 This is a steam trade bot that trades TF2 items, automatically!
-Easy to setup, for non-developers!
+Easy to setup, even for non-developers!

 # Installation
 If you have "git" installed, you can just type